wmo-im/wis2box-training/documentation/docs/practical-sessions/monitoring-wis2-notifications.md

     If you have successfully ingested the test data, you should see 3 WIS2 data notifications published by your wis2box.

     To see the air-temperature measured for the station with WIGOS-identifier=0-20000-0-60351, click on the "INSPECT"-button next to the file for that station to open a pop-up window displaying the parsed content of the data file.
 The air-temperature measured at this station was 25.0 degrees Celsius.

+!!!
+Note
+    The wis2box-api container includes tools to parse BUFR files and display the content in a human-readable format.
+This is a not a core requirements for the WIS2.0 implementation, but was included in the wis2box to aid data-publishers in checking the content of the data they are publishing.

 ## Conclusion